My name is Brenna Clarke Gray, and I teach in the Department of English at Douglas College, just outside of Vancouver, Canada.

 I have a PhD from the University of New Brunswick, where I studied Canadian Literature and first fell in love with the Digital Humanities.
 I have an MA from Carleton University, where I studied American Literature and was trained in pedagogy by the Centre for Initiatives in Education.

-I teach fully-online, multi-modal and traditional-delivery courses in literature and academic writing.
+I teach multi-modal and traditional-delivery courses in literature and academic writing.
 I conceive of literature widely (think: storytelling) and privilege cultural literacy over more traditional conceptions of what it means to be a reader.
-I’m passionate about ethical, evidence-based teaching practice.

 I talk too much on the internet and have a not-very-traditional approach to my research.

-Oh, and I used to sing in a band, too.
+Oh, and I sing in a band, too.